This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

-Infants who develop epidural hematoma run the risk of oxygen loss, which is linked to a risk of brain damage, which in turn is linked to cerebral palsy.
+Infants who develop epidural hematoma are at risk for lacking oxygen, which is linked to a risk of brain damage, which in turn is linked to cerebral palsy.
 Unfortunately, the symptoms of the disorder usually aren’t readily apparent.
 Cerebral palsy is generally diagnosed around ages 1-2 years.
 Some children with cerebral palsy are not diagnosed until 3-5 years of age.

 If your baby experienced an epidural hematoma, keep an eye out for possible cerebral palsy symptoms.
 Your child’s pediatrician will also closely monitor your child’s growth and development.
 Some symptoms are more apparent than others such as spastic movements, but other signs and symptoms to look out for include,

 - Developmental delays

 - Excessive drooling